prashantgajera/Card-Memory-Game-React/README.md

 -	The landing page will display a grid (4x4) of cards initially laid face down.
 -	Each card hides an image that can be revealed by clicking on the card.
 -	The grid has unique pairs of distinct images (8 pairs for a 4x4 grid).
--	Images should display avatars provided by [dicebear http API](https://avatars.dicebear.com/docs/http-api).
+-	Images are display avatars provided by [dicebear http API](https://avatars.dicebear.com/docs/http-api).

     Example:
     ``` html